saurabbikramsen/YarsaPlay/readme.md

 ## Features

 - Authentication and Authorization using guards
-- redis cache implementation for storing user leaderboard
+- Redis cache implementation for storing user leaderboard
-- play game to earn xp and coins
+- Play game to earn xp and coins
+- Socket chat implementation for personal chats and room chats.